zexa/iwwt/README.md

 adding files that shouldn't be in prod or deploying untested code.
 This would normally be circumvented by having a proper ci/cd pipeline where code would be tested and deployed only if tests go through and/or are approved.

+After deploying I tested my application, after which I found that after a login I'd be redirected back to the login screen.
+After one of the deployments I received a "Invalid CSRF token." error.
+I wasted 2 hours not realizing that I was deploying from my laptop without first clearing the cache.
+In hindsight, I should've spent some time to set up some CI/CD pipelines so that my deployments would be cleaner, but oh well.